asterics/AsTeRICS-Grid/docs/manual/navigation.md

 1. **About AsTeRICS Grid**: Show general information, links, contact address
 1. **Input Options**: Options about how to select grid elements (e.g. click, hover, scanning)
 1. **Edit grid**: edit the layout of the grid, add new elements, actions for grid elements
-1. **Fullscreen**: hide the sidebar and the bar on the top, only showing the current grid (13)
+1. **Fullscreen**: hide the sidebar and the bar on the top, only showing the current grid (Fig. 1, number 13)
-1. **Lock**: lock the screen in order to prevent unintended input or changes beside using an navigating the grid (13)
+1. **Lock**: lock the screen in order to prevent unintended input or changes beside using an navigating the grid (Fig. 1, number 13)
 1. **Grid**: demo grid consisting of 6 grid elements, navigating to other grids if selected

 ## Input Options
-Clicking on Button "Input Options" (9) opens a modal where input modalities can be configured:
+Clicking on Button "Input Options" (Fig. 1, number 9) opens a modal where input modalities can be configured:

 ![input options](img/input_options_en.jpg)